cake-tech/cakewallet-guides/docs/basic-features/create-backup.md

 ## Step 3

-You will be prompted for your PIN or biometic authentication.
+You will be prompted for your PIN, biometic authentication, or password.
 When provided, you will be shown a securely-generated backup password.

 **SAVE THIS PASSWORD**